Join us for this amazing once in a lifetime experience!

 The Whale Shark Tour

-The whale sharks can only be seen in the area of Holbox-Isla Mujeres, so you will need to get on the 7am ferry from Cozumel to Playa del Carmen.
+The whale sharks can only be seen in the area of Holbox-Isla Mujeres, so you will need to travel to the Cancun Marina to take a boat from there.

-We will be picking you up at the Playa del Carmen Ferry Terminal around 7:45 AM, in a comfortable tour van with A/C, our tour guide will introduce you to the activity with a full briefing about the biology and behavior of the whale sharks and explain how to safely swim with the whale sharks.
+We will be picking you up at your Tulum hotel around 6:10 AM, in a comfortable tour van with A/C, our tour guide will introduce you to the activity with a full briefing about the biology and behaviour of the whale sharks and explain how to safely swim with the whale sharks.

-At our arrival at the marina in Cancun, you will have time to enjoy a light breakfast and get ready for the trip.
+At our arrival to the marina in Cancun, you will have time to enjoy a light breakfast and get ready for the trip.

-Once whale sharks are spotted, we will start with snorkeling.
+Once whale sharks are spotted, we will start with the snorkeling.

-We’ll do something called – Snorkel Rounds: 2 guests and one guide per round.
+We’ll do something called – Snorkel Rounds: 2 guests and one guide per rounds.
 We swim slowly, smoothly, calmly and at a safe distance.
-Remember that we only are guests in the ocean, so watch and enjoy these amazing creatures but with great respect for them and their natural behavior.
-Dolphins, Devil Rays, False Orcas and Manta Rays are frequently seen around the whale sharks, feeding on the same plankton patch!
+Remember that we only are guests in the ocean, so watch and enjoy these amazing creatures but with great respect for them and their natural behaviour.
+Dolphins, Devil Rays, False Orcas and Manta Rays are frequently seen around the whales sharks, feeding on the same plankton patch!

 Then onto Cancun and a relaxing time on the beaches of Playa Norte.
 A Caribbean lunch & beer will be served.